 We can find Saint-Cirq-Lapopie in southwestern France in the Lot department of Occitania.
-It sits on a clifftop at an average altitude of 320 meters above sea level.
+It sits on a clifftop at 320 meters above sea level.

 Saint-Cirq-Lapopie is also in a regional park in France called Parc Naturel régional des Causses du Quercy.
 It is a UNESCO Global Geopark where craggy limestone plateaus and winding rivers are found.

 I love places such as Saint-Cirq-Lapopie so much!
 Not only do they fit my “old soul,” but they kinda give me a sense of escape from the not-so-beautiful world we are in.

 Places like Saint-Cirq-Lapopie can make our fantasies come to life.
 With the medieval houses and centuries-old structures, it would feel like we are on a scene in these movies!